wallaby-rails/wallaby-rails/docs/configuration.md

 ### Decorator

-> Read more from [Decorator](decorator.md) to understand what decorator does and how decorator can be customized
+> Read more from [Decorator](decorator.md) to understand what decorator does and how decorator can be customized.

 A global decorator `Admin::ApplicationDecorator` needs to be created inheriting from `Wallaby::ResourceDecorator`: